Shubhamsaboo/awesome-llm-apps/ai_agent_tutorials/ai_startup_org_agents/README.md

-# AI Startup Organization Agency 🚀
+# AI Startup Services Agency 🚀

 An intelligent multi-agent system that provides comprehensive startup analysis and strategic guidance for a startup you'd want to build using Agency Swarm framework and OpenAI's GPT models